mitdralla/Hydro-Raindrop-WP-Guide/guide.md

 # Hydro Raindrop WordPress Plugin

 ## About WP Hydro Raindrop
-This plugin allows users to enable the Hydro Raindrop MFA to add an extra layer of authentication security.
+This plugin allows users to enable the Hydro Raindrop MFA to add an extra layer of authentication security on a WordPress website.

 ## Requirements
 * For the MFA to work you need to [register for an account](https://www.hydrogenplatform.com).